dehesa/finance-ig/README.md

     <br>The [Lighstreamer binaries](https://labs.ig.com/lightstreamer-downloads) are packaged with the source code.
 IG only supports an older Lightstreamer version and this framework provides exactly that version.
 -   Session management helpers (such as OAuth and Certificate token refreshes, etc).
 -   Optional small SQLite database to cache market and price information.
--   Currency and optional _Money_ structures.
+-   Currency and optional _Money_ types.

 # Usage

 To use this framework you just need to include `IG.xcodeproj` in your Xcode project/workspace.
-Then import the framework in any files that needs it.
+Then import the framework in any file that needs it.
 SPM support will arrive with Swift 5.3 ([SE-271](https://github.com/apple/swift-evolution/blob/master/proposals/0271-package-manager-resources.md) and [SE-272](https://github.com/apple/swift-evolution/blob/master/proposals/0272-swiftpm-binary-dependencies.md) will permit binary inclusion required for the Lightstreamer library).

 ```swift
 import IG